tianyue58/tp/docs/UserGuide.md

 - `APPLICATION_OUTCOME` (i.e., application status) set as `Pending` <br>
 <br>
 Additionally, `APPLICATION_REQUIREMENTS`, and `INTERVIEW_DATE_AND_TIME` are optional fields that can either be specified or not. <br>
-If not specified at this stage, it can still be added and edited later using the `edit` command.
+If not specified at this stage, it can still be added and edited later using the `edit` command.<br>
 <br>
 Entering an application entry with the same `COMPANY_NAME` and `INTERNSHIP_POSITION`  as an existing entry is not allowed.
 </div>